jameslee529/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-## Loading and preprocessing the data -- test
+## Loading and preprocessing the data
 1. Unzip the activity.zip
 2. Read the activity.csv to data frame - dat
 3. Process/Transform the data